ahmedessameldeen/Android-Testing-Instructions/README.md

 - Make sure that design isn't pixelated in high resolutions screens

-- Make sure that design looks the same for different operating system versions
+- Make sure that design looks the same for different android versions

 - If the app support tablet make sure the design matches thre requirements